QuentinRa/blog.quentinra.dev/maths/graph/terms/planar.md

 ## Bounds

 Note that you can only use a vertex once inside the bounds (`Frontière/contour`) of a face.
-The bounds is a list of edges you used to delimit a face.
+The bounds are a list of edges you used to delimit a face.
 The bounds are forming a cycle basis in a planar representation.

 <hr class="sl">